ferasn/notes2/XSLT Notes2.md

 XPath types:
-* Result Tree fragements: Type introduced by XSLT.
+* Result Tree fragements: (Take the description from XSLT 1.0 pocket reference book) Type introduced by XSLT.
 It is created with xslt variables.
 A variable may be bound to a result tree fragment instead of one of the four basic XPath data-types (string, number, boolean, node-set).
 A result tree fragement type is like a node-set that contains just a single root node except that you cannot write XPath location path expressions on values of this type (/, //, and [] operators are not permitted).